-The Buddha says life is suffering; both the ancient yogis and the Buddhists point to the kleshas as the causes of our suffering.
-These “afflictions” distort our mind and our perceptions effecting how we think, act and feel.
-The five main kleshas vary in intensity on our psyche, from being inconsequential in their effect to utter blindness.
-The kleshas not only create suffering, but are said to bind us to the endless cycle of birth and rebirth, and thus preventing us from achieving enlightenment.
+Suffering is an inherent aspect of human life.
+Yet, with great skill and awareness, we can choose how much and how deeply we suffer.
+Both the ancient yogis and the Buddhists point to the kleshas, the five poisons or afflictions, as the cause of our suffering.
+These “afflictions” distort our minds and our perceptions affecting how we think, act, and feel.
+The five main kleshas vary in intensity on our psyche, from being trivial in their effect to utter blindness.
+The kleshas not only create suffering, but the ancient yogis tell us that they bind us to the endless cycle of birth and rebirth, and thus preventing us from achieving enlightenment.

-Asmita (I-am-ness) is the identification of ourselves with our ego.
+- Asmita (I-am-ness) is the identification of ourselves with our ego.
 We create a self-image of ourselves that we believe is us, but it is not us.
 This self-image can contain both external (I am poor) and internal (I am a bad person) false projections.
 We become trapped within the projections we have created of our life.

-Dvesha (repulsion) is the opposite of raga, aversion towards things that produce unpleasant experiences.
+- Dvesha (repulsion) is the opposite of raga, aversion towards things that produce unpleasant experiences.
 If we cannot avoid the things we dislike, we suffer.
 Even thinking about unpleasant experiences produces suffering.

-Abhinivesha (will to live) is the deepest and most universal klesha, remaining with us until our deaths.
-We know that one day we will indeed die, yet our fear of death is a deeply buried in our unconsciousness.
+- Abhinivesha (will to live) is the deepest and most universal klesha, remaining with us until our deaths.
+We know that one day we will indeed die, yet our fear of death is deeply buried in our unconsciousness.

-The direct opposition of concentration and other yogic techniques can counteract simple kleshas.
+The focused use of basic yogic techniques can counteract simple kleshas.
 Gross kleshas are overcome with meditation, tapas and seeking wisdom.
 Yogic techniques are said to burn away the impurities of the kleshas to purify the mind.
-By ridding ourselves of our kleshas, we are able to clearly see the reality of the world and our own true nature.
+Cultivating Pramana Vritti (the mental state of right knowledge through direct perception, inference, and trustworthy testimony) is a powerful tool to overcome more potent kleshas.